Aurel-Cros/Aurel-Cros/README.md

 Unexpected for a frenchie, I know.

-I am focused on the Javascript environment, specifically React and Node at the moment.<br>I also know my way around Symfony, and I'm always up for picking up a new tech anyways !
+I am focused on the Javascript environment, specifically React and Node at the moment.
+I also know my way around Symfony, and I'm always up for picking up a new tech anyways !

 I enjoy and know my way around Lightroom and Photoshop, or photography in general. :v: